Android Studio: Managing Plugins

-Android Studio supports all the same programming languages of IntelliJ (and CLion) e.g. Java, C++, and more with extensions, such as Go; and Android Studio 3.0 or later supports Kotlin and "all Java 7 language features and a subset of Java 8 language features that vary by platform version."
+Android Studio supports all the same programming languages of IntelliJ (and CLion) e.g. Java, C++, and with more extensions, such as Go; and Android Studio 3.0 or later supports Kotlin, and "Android Studio includes support for using a number of Java 11+ APIs without requiring a minimum API level for your app".
 External projects backport some Java 9 features.
 While IntelliJ states that Android Studio supports all released Java versions, and Java 12, it's not clear to what level Android Studio supports Java versions up to Java 12 (the documentation mentions partial Java 8 support).
-At least some new language features up to Java 12 are usable in Android.
+At the very least some new language features up to Java 12 are also usable in Android.

 Once an app has been compiled with Android Studio, it can be published on the Google Play Store.
 The application has to be in line with the Google Play Store developer content policy.

 Version history

 The following is a list of Android Studio's major releases: